-3 monthly Leuprorelin acetate (11.25mg s/c) or 3 monthly goserelin (10.8mg s/c) may be considered on a case-bycase basis when monthly use is not feasible or accepted by the patient.
+3 monthly Leuprorelin acetate (11.25mg s/c) where available on trust formularies may be considered as an alternative to goserelin on a case-by-case basis when monthly use is not feasible or accepted by the patient.
 Regular monitoring of FSH must be performed to ensure menopausal status has been secured.